uc-vision/taichi-splatting/README.md

 # Taichi Splatting

 Rasterizer for Guassian Splatting using Taichi and PyTorch - embedded in python library.
+Currently very usable but in active development, so likely will break with new versions!

 This work is originally derived off [Taichi 3D Gaussian Splatting](https://github.com/wanmeihuali/taichi_3d_gaussian_splatting), with significant re-organisation and changes.